VijayRod/demo/aks/servicemesh-istio/README.md

 ### Section 1a: Enable or disable the Istio add-on

 1. To enable the Istio add-on for new or existing clusters, refer [this](https://docs.microsoft.com/en-us/azure/aks/servicemesh-istio-install).
 Sidecar injection must be enabled to use Istio's features.
 Also, the Istio ingress gateway must be enabled, with its Gateway and VirtualService resources, to manage inbound or outbound traffic for the mesh.

 2. To disable the Istio add-on, refer [this](https://docs.microsoft.com/en-us/azure/aks/servicemesh-istio-uninstall).

 ### Section 1b: Enable external or internal Istio ingress gateway

 1. To enable or delete, refer [this](https://docs.microsoft.com/en-us/azure/aks/servicemesh-istio-ingress).
-Gateway associates the Kubernetes or Kubernetes-internal load balancers (in the node resource group) to manage inbound or outbound traffic for the mesh, letting you specify which traffic you want to enter or leave the mesh.
+The Istio gateway associates the `kubernetes` or `kubernetes-internal` load balancers (in the node resource group) to manage inbound or outbound traffic for the mesh, letting you specify which traffic you want to enter or leave the mesh.

-   - Applications aren't accessible from outside the cluster by default after enabling the ingress gateway, ensure you map the deployment's ingress to the Istio ingress gateway using the Gateway and VirtualService resources mentioned in the same link.
+   - Applications aren't accessible from outside the cluster by default after enabling the ingress gateway, ensure you map the deployment's ingress to the Istio ingress gateway using the `Gateway` and `VirtualService` resources mentioned in the same link.

 2. For the `EXTERNAL-IP`, run the below for the respective gateway:

 ```